 1. Arduino Automatic Smart Plant Watering Kit

-smart home hub.
+The Raspberry Pi is an ultra-popular single-board computer.
+Because it's tiny and uses little electricity, the Raspberry Pi works wonderfully as a smart home hub.
 Home Assistant, or Hass.io, is a comprehensive smart home automation hub.
 Home Assistant addons include Google Assistant and Let's encrypt integration.
-MisterHouse is a Perl-based monitoring system which runs on Linux, MacOS, and Windows PCs.
+MisterHouse is a Perl-based monitoring system that runs on Linux, MacOS, and Windows PCs.
 With MisterHouse, you can control security cameras, sensors, and more.
 OpenHAB is a popular Raspberry Pi smart home software option.
 Overall, there are tons of options you can pick from.

 What DIY smart home gadgets are you making?